Herbert Maryon: Armstrong College, 1927–1939

 Maryon expressed an interest in archaeology while at Armstrong.
 By the early 1930s he was conducting excavations, and frequently brought students to dig along Hadrian's Wall.
 In 1935 he published two articles on Bronze Age swords, and at the end of the year excavated the Kirkhaugh cairns, two Bronze Age graves at Kirkhaugh, Northumberland.
 One of the cairns was the nearly 4500-year-old grave of a metalworker, like the grave of the Amesbury Archer, and contained one of the oldest gold ornaments yet found in the United Kingdom; a matching ornament was found during a re-excavation in 2014.
 Maryon's account of the excavation was published in 1936, and papers on archaeology and prehistoric metalworking followed.
-In 1937 he published an article in Antiquity clarifying a passage by the ancient Greek historian Diodorus Siculus on how Egyptians carved sculptures; (Note: Also that year, one of Maryon's students, Wyllianor Weatherall, painted what The Newcastle Journal termed "a very good likeness" of Maryon and submitted it to the Thirtieth Annual Exhibition of Works by Artists of the Northern Counties at the Laing Art Gallery and Museum.) in 1938 he wrote in both the Proceedings of the Royal Irish Academy and The Antiquaries Journal on metalworking during the Bronze and Iron Ages; and in 1939 he wrote articles about an ancient hand-anvil discovered in Thomastown, and gold ornaments found in Alnwick.
+In 1937 he published an article in Antiquity clarifying a passage by the ancient Greek historian Diodorus Siculus on how Egyptians carved sculptures; (Note: Also that year, Maryon gave a lecture on "Artistic Adventures on the N.W.
+Frontier".
+Wylliann Weatherall (later known as Ann Dallas) also painted what The Newcastle Journal termed "a very good likeness" of Maryon and submitted it to the Thirtieth Annual Exhibition of Works by Artists of the Northern Counties at the Laing Art Gallery and Museum.
+Weatherall had studied under Maryon at Armstrong College, graduating in 1929 or 1930.) in 1938 he wrote in both the Proceedings of the Royal Irish Academy and The Antiquaries Journal on metalworking during the Bronze and Iron Ages; and in 1939 he wrote articles about an ancient hand-anvil discovered in Thomastown, and gold ornaments found in Alnwick.

 Maryon retired from Armstrong College—by then known as King's College—in 1939, when he was in his mid-60s.
 From 1939 to 1943, at the height of World War II, he was involved in munition work.
 In 1941 he published a two-part article in Man on archaeology and metallurgy, part I on welding and soldering, and part II on the metallurgy of gold and platinum in Pre-Columbian Ecuador.